Plant mail order will be extended until further notice

 Plants may also be collected direct from the nursery all year round.
 We are happy to reserve plants for collection if you would email us your list prior to your visit.
 Bringing your own box will be appreciated.

-Name Changes in 2018 (most notably Asters)
+Name Changes (most notably Asters)

 Where plant names have newly changed they are listed under their new name, with their previous name or synonym listed in parenthesis.
 Most notably, many plants, but not all, in the Aster family have now been re-classified as Symphyotrichum, Eurybia and Galatella amongst others.
 Please check the list under these new names to find the plants that you are searching for.
-You can find out more about all kinds of daisies at our September Daisy Day.

 S - denotes species and small flowered hybrids